Fertile window inputs

 How fertile window estimates work

 This calculator starts with the first day of your last period and your average cycle length.
-It then estimates ovulation and counts backward to show the fertile window and the best days to try.
+It estimates ovulation as cycle length minus about 14 days, then counts backward five days to show the likely fertile window and peak days.

 Comparison